jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 Error messages are colored (reverse video on ANSI terminal).

 Assembly jumps are as FORTH one's : IF, ELSE, THEN, BEGIN, AGAIN, UNTIL, WHILE.
-Not canonical jumps are also available with JMP|?JMP to a defined word and GOTO|?GOTO to backward labels BW1 BW2 BW3 or forward labels FW1 FW2 FW3.
+Not canonical jumps are also available with JMP|?JMP to a predefined word, and GOTO|?GOTO to backward labels BW1 BW2 BW3 or forward labels FW1 FW2 FW3.
 These labels are for one use.
 Switch  within definitions between FORTH and Assembly contexts with words HI2LO and LO2HI.